JunoLab/JunoDocs.jl/docs/src/man/installation.md

 Atom will then set up Juno for you, installing the required Atom and Julia packages.

+### Note

+You may need to add the path to Julia if it is not accessible via the command `julia`.
+To do so, go to Packages > Julia > Settings and in the first box for "Julia Path" insert the path to your Julia installation (example: C:\Users\UserName\AppData\Local\Julia-1.0.0\bin\julia.exe)

 ## 4. Use Juno

 You should be good to go now -- try opening the REPL with Packages > Julia > Open Console or `Ctrl-J Ctrl-O` and press `Enter` to start a Julia session.